 Authenticity keeps people around

 Be unapologetically you.
 It’s easy to copy the success of others.
 It’s easy to make money following the tactics of other people.
 But you won’t enjoy the rewards that come with copying and emulation.
-Unauthentic success is hollow success.
+Unauthentic success is a hollow success.
 You might not believe me if you haven’t experienced this for yourself before.
 But following the footsteps of others, and ignoring the uniqueness of your own footsteps, will lead you down a lonely path.
 Be true to who you are and don’t fight what separates you from the rest of the people in the world.
 Appreciate your difference.

 Time, the fears of others, and the pressures of society skew our perspective.
 It’s up to us to use these tenets to correct the crooked lens through which we look at the world.